getpopper/popper/docs/sections/ci_features.md

 `popper env your-popper-pipeline --add debian-9`

-###### NOTE: Docker is required in order to run your project on an execution environment different from host
+> **NOTE**: Docker is required in order to run your project on an execution environment different from host

 Your `envs:` section should now look like this: